It's no secret that the Asian driver stereotype is a negative one. Anger aside, let's find out if there's a real reason for this.

 If we take a look at the statistics, per 100,000 people in Japan about 4 die in traffic accidents per year.
 That's about the same as the UK and much less than the USA (12.3 people).
 It's not exactly Togo, where 14% of vehicles crash every year!

 Bear in mind that there are always going to be various explanations for these numbers.
-For example, the legal age of driving is 20 in Japan, while it's 16 in America.
+For example, the legal age of driving a car is 18 in Japan, while it's 16 in America.
 Does that make a difference?
 Probably.

 So I guess Japanese drivers aren't so bad... except those is Kagawa prefecture, which sees 16 deaths per 100k.
 So... get the train...